 IIMB Business Analytics and Intelligence

 I have finally completed my fantastic journey at IIMB in Business Analytics and Intelligence executive course.
-This is my experience at the part-time BAI executive course from IIM Bangalore.
+Below is my experience at the part-time (on-campus) BAI executive course from IIM Bangalore.
 I will talk about the course content, peers, campus, lecturers, ROI and alumni-connects.

 Applying and getting in: